robinisblank/knowledge-base/CompTIA A+ Core 2 (220-1102) - Total Seminars/13 - Local Area Networking.md

 ## Network Address Translation (NAT)
 - A gateway connects networks, while a router delivers data within a network.
 - Historically, gateways and routers have been separate devices.
 However, it's becoming more common for their functions to be combined and simply called a router.
 - Without NAT, all computers within a LAN will have easy-to-find public IP addresses.
 If somebody bypasses the firewall, any computer will be publicly visible.
-Another issue is that you're eating a lot of public IP addresses.
+Another issue is that you are eating a lot of public IP addresses.
 - With NAT, a router will still have a public IP address, but the computers within a LAN will use private IP addresses.
 - NAT saves public IP addresses as devices on different local networks can have the same private IP address.
 - If a computer within an internal network wants to communicate with a computer in an external network, the packet will go through the router, and NAT will replace the computer's private IP with its public IP before sending the packet, and vice versa when receiving a packet.